carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - Registries like `gcr.io` support paths in their Repositories while `hub.docker.io` does not.
 Copying an OCI Image from `gcr.io/my/specific/path/controller@sha256:aaaa` to `index.docker.io` is a challenge because we would lose information about the original OCI Image that can be significant.
+- Copying OCI Images to different repositories can require different user or authentication.
+When copying an OCI Image to a particular Repository the user needs to have credentials to do so, in a scenario where the repository `my.repo.io/controller` was previously created by a different user, the current user might not have permission to copy the new OCI Image to that particular Repository.

 The adopted solution can solve the above problems, but it introduces some other problems, like the discoverability of the OCI Images when they are being used in Kubernetes context or other contexts, as it is expressed in the quotes